-This brings up a question that comes up surprisingly often: can a bear spray kill a human?
+This brings up a question that comes up surprisingly often: can bear spray actually kill a human?
 After all, it’s strong enough to deter a charging grizzly bear.

 Understanding How Bear Spray Works

 Bears have a very sensitive sense of smell.
-According to this government study, bears have one of the best senses of smell in the world and an INCREDIBLE 2,100 times more potent than a human’s sense of smell.
+According to this government study, bears not only have one of the best senses of smell in the world but it’s an INCREDIBLE 2,100 times more potent than a human’s sense of smell.
 Or 210,000% if you prefer that math.

 That means an effective bear spray doesn’t need to be super concentrated.
 This is why the proper way to use a bear spray is to create a wide cone of the spray.
 With a bear’s sense of smell, running into that cone is a sudden sharp surprise and an instant sense of pain and discomfort.

-In college, we referred to those moments when you re-thought your life choices.
+In college we referred to those as the moments where you re-think your life choices.

 This video is short, has some great safety tips for moving in bear country, and explains the proper way to use bear spray.

-Technically, pepper spray is more heavily concentrated.
+Technically, pepper spray is actually more heavily concentrated.
 That’s because pepper spray is meant to be used as non-lethal self-defense on people.
-So, it’s designed to be highly concentrated and deter individuals.
+So it’s designed to be highly concentrated and deter individuals.

-If you want more information on surviving a bear attack, click that link to learn how the bear spray works on black and grizzly bears.
+If you want more information on actually surviving a bear attack, then click on that link for more on how bear spray actually works on black bears and grizzly bears.

 Speaking of Freak Accidents

-While you aren’t likely to die from hitting a giant whiff of bear spray, much like an overly curious bear, you aren’t happy.
-A friend of mine once carried a can of bear spray while working on a geological camp in Alaska.
+While you aren’t likely to die from hitting a giant whiff of bear spray, much like an overly curious bear, you aren’t going to be happy.
+A friend of mine was once carrying a can of bear spray while working on a geological camp in Alaska.

-I don’t remember whether they were setting up to find oil or gold, but it was one of those forward camps to scout out and set up a base camp for future use and development.
+I don’t remember whether they were setting up for finding oil or gold, but it was one of those forward camps to scout out and set up a base camp for future use and development.

-My friend noted that the can of bear spray he was issued expired and appeared to have a small dent.
-“In retrospect, that was one of many red flags I shouldn’t have ignored,” he would later tell me.
+One thing my friend noted was that the can of bear spray he was issued was expired and appeared to have a small dent.
+“In retrospect that was one of many, many red flags I shouldn’t have ignored,” he would later tell me.

 Fast forward to about half way through an 8 week camp deployment and a bear that possibly had never run into people before was too curious and refused to be scared off.
 My friend used the bear spray, which immediately exploded in his hand, enveloping everything within 20 or 30 feet in bear pepper spray.

-The descriptions of incredible pain, burning lungs, and blindness because of pain/pepper/tears lasted over half an hour.
-Fortunately, the bear must have been equally unhappy because it was long gone by the time he recovered enough to return to base camp.
+The descriptions of incredible pain, burning lungs, and blindness because of pain/pepper/tears that lasted over half an hour.
+Fortunately, the bear must have been equally unhappy because it was long gone by the time he recovered enough to begin to make his way back to base camp.

-So even the catastrophic failure of bear spray + bear didn’t result in death (fortunately).
+So even catastrophic failure of bear spray + bear didn’t result in death (fortunately) in that case.

-So, make sure to watch for the expiration date.
+So make sure to watch that expiration date.

 Pepper spray is designated for self-defense against other people.
 Bear spray is not.
 Technically considered a “pesticide,” there’s a legal warning on the can about using it for other reasons beyond those listed.